cloudfoundry/bosh-windows-stemcell-builder/iso-vmx.md

   - Before finishing, select Customize Hardware:
     - Select New CD/DVD
     - Select "Use ISO Image file" and browse for the correct ISO
-- Install the new VM (packer-vmx)
+- Power on the new VM (packer-vmx) and install Windows
+  - Select server with GUI
+  - Select custom installation
   - Follow along the installation process, and add select a password for Administrator user
-- Start the new VM
-- After the VM has started successfully, install VMware Tools
+- After the VM has started successfully, right-click the machine name in Workstation and Install VMware Tools
 - Shut down the VM
 - Remove the ISO file from the CD/DVD drive
   - Select the settings for `packer-vmx`